While the opportunity to hire the best people anywhere in the world is incredible, hiring for a remote team does have its unique challenges.

 The first chat also shines a light on whether the candidate reflects our values (helpfulness, excellence, and ownership) and would be excited to join a team of empathetic, customer-focused people.

-If things are aligned in the first screen, candidates move on to a more technical conversation with a current member of that team, where they dig in to juicier questions about how candidates problem-solve and what tools are in their toolkit.
+If things are aligned in the value add chat, candidates move on to a more technical conversation with two current members of that team, where they dig into juicier questions about how candidates problem-solve and what tools are in their toolkit.

-When a candidate gets a green light after the first two chats, the next step is a brief logistics chat with someone from People Ops to check in about salary expectations, timeline, and the benefits that come with working at Help Scout.
-I always leave time for them to ask me any questions that might be lingering.
+When a candidate gets a green light after the first two chats, the next step is a brief logistics chat with the recruiter to check in about salary expectations, timeline, and the benefits that come with working at Help Scout.

-If the candidate is still looking strong at this point, the next step is a relevant take-home project that gives candidates a chance to showcase their skills.
+If things are still looking strong at this point, the next step is a relevant project that gives candidates a chance to showcase their skills.

 We create project scorecards that assess multiple facets of the project and ultimately give a final score for each candidate.
-All candidates who turn in a project receive written feedback on their submission.
+Every candidate who turns in a project receives written feedback on their submission.

 While the project is certainly an important piece of the process, it is not the sole determining factor for moving to hire.
 The hiring team considers the project score combined with feedback from earlier stages to decide who moves on to the final stage.